Practical information for applicants

 Guidelines for grant allocation

-Funding to information and dissemination projects are only given if the project is considered to have a distinct value in the dissemination, safeguarding and preservation of environmental or cultural heritage sites on Svalbard.
-Funding is primarily given to cover collection of data and production costs.
+Support for information and communication projects is only given if the project is considered to have a special value in communicating, securing and preserving environmental or cultural heritage on Svalbard.
+Support is provided primarily for information gathering and production costs

-There has to be special reasons for the fund to support courses or conferences.
+e) Courses and conferences There must be special reasons for the fund to support courses and conferences.